enviodev/velodrome-indexer/README.md

 You can turn the terminal UI off by setting the environment variable TUI_OFF before running any of the make commands (`export TUI_OFF=true; make start`) however, if you'd like the TUI and to see the indexer logs in the terminal, you can run `export TUI_OFF=false; make start` and then `make indexer-logs` to see the container logs of the indexer.

+To push the Envio indexer container to a container registry login to the registry and run:

+`make build-push-indexer TAG=<your_image_tag> ARCH=<desired_architecture>`

+example: `make build-push-indexer TAG="velodrome-indexer-prod-1" ARCH="linux/amd64"`

 ### Testing

 To run the tests inside `/test` directory, run